Weeds and pest animals cause problems

 Visit the Department of Primary Industries Pests, Diseases and Weeds website or phone 136 186 for free expert advice and information on identifying and managing weeds and pest animals.

 In most circumstances management of roadside weeds is the responsibility of the adjacent landholder.

 To assist landholders in managing roadside weeds, Latrobe City Council undertakes limited actions to monitor and control roadside weeds with the support of State Government funding.

 Roadsides where Council does not have any involvement in weed management include:

-- Roads in State Forests, contact Department of Sustainability and Environment 13 61 86
+- Roads in State Forests, phone Department of Sustainability and Environment 13 61 86

-- Roads in National Parks, contact Parks Victoria 13 19 63
+- Roads in National Parks, phone Parks Victoria 13 19 63

 - Unmade and unopened roads, contact the adjacent landowner